-Join me in this live, two-hour class and discover the five things I’ve learned about the powerful legacy and continuing pleasure of this engaging, versatile art form.
+View the archive of my two-hour class and discover the Five Things I’ve Learned about the powerful legacy and continuing pleasure of this engaging, versatile art form.

 The essay is a literary form dating back to ancient times, with a long and glorious history.
 As the record par excellence of a mind tracking its thoughts, it can be considered the intellectual bellwether of any modern society.
 The great promise of essays is the freedom they offer to explore, digress, acknowledge uncertainty; to evade dogmatism and embrace ambivalence and contradiction; to engage in intimate conversation with one’s readers and literary forbears; and to uncover some unexpected truth, preferably via a sparkling prose style.
 Flexible, shape-shifting, experimental, as befits its name derived from the French essai = attempt, it is nothing if not versatile.